Seeed-Studio/xiao-esphome-projects/projects/seeedstudio-iot-button/README.md

 - **ESPHome**:
   - WiFi connectivity with fallback AP mode.
-  - Battery monitoring (voltage and percentage).
+  - Battery monitoring (voltage and percentage) with sliding window and exponential moving average filtering, and precise percentage mapping based on a lithium battery discharge curve.
-  - Red and blue LEDs for status.
+  - Red and blue LEDs for status indication
   - Deep sleep with wakeup on button press:
-    - In provisioning (fallback AP) mode: enter deep sleep after 2 minutes of inactivity.
+    - In provisioning (fallback AP) mode: enters deep sleep after 2 minutes of inactivity.
-    - After connecting to WiFi: enter deep sleep after 30 seconds of inactivity.
+    - After connecting to WiFi: enters deep sleep after 30 seconds of inactivity.
 - **Arduino with Zigbee**:
   - Zigbee communication.
-  - Battery monitoring.
+  - Battery monitoring with lookup table and anti-jitter logic for stable and accurate percentage reporting.
-  - Red and blue LEDs for status.
+  - Red and blue LEDs for status indication: blue for normal operation, red for errors or low battery.
-  - Deep sleep mode after 2 minutes of inactivity, wakeup on button press.
+  - Deep sleep mode after inactivity: 2 minutes when not connected, 30 seconds when connected to Zigbee network.
+Wakeup on button press.

 ## Hardware Pinout